riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 9

+I wrote my first recursive function in about 10 years.
+Had huge success with it for Part I - much simpler than I feared it would be.
+Worked like a charm.

+Wrote another recursive function for Part II, which worked for the test case but exceeded the stack limit for the real input.
+Thing is, recursive functions don't release stack memory until you heading back up.
+But my solution didn't do that, it doesn't come back up.

+One potential solution would have been to split my single recursive function into two recursive functions - one that changes the location, the other one that changes the range.

+But another viable solution - and the one I ended up with - was avoiding function arguments and defining the location and range variables in the global environment.
+And then using `<<-` to modify these global variables directly.

 # Day 8

 This was a pretty standard if-elses typing exercise.
 At least the way I solved it.
 Will now head to Twitter to see what other people came up with.